Win over the whiner - how to stop your child whinging

-When your child starts whining, make note of the circumstances surrounding the situation.
+If your child starts whining, make note of the circumstances surrounding the situation.
 Perhaps a simple midmorning snack will ward off a noon meltdown, or a trip to the park for some play time will give the child a positive release for pent-up energy.

 Pay attention to nap time/bed time

 Whining is often related to a child being tired.
 Parents may expect children to conform to their sleep schedule, but children demand longer and more frequent periods of sleep.
-Consider whether your child’s sleep schedule is consistent and satisfying.
+Consider whether your child’s sleep schedule is consistent and working well.
 If you child starts whining in the early evening, before bed time, perhaps it is their way of asking to go to bed a half-hour earlier.
 If your child is a terror by mid-morning, they may need to sleep it off.

 Cut the sweets